YieldRay/r-promise/README.md

 > [!NOTE]
 > Please note that Promise/A+ is slightly different from ECMA262 Promise, as the Promise/A+ cares more about the library interoperability.
-> We can even say that Promise/A+ is a superset of ECMA262 Promise.
+> We can mostly say that Promise/A+ is a superset of ECMA262 Promise.

 Most features of ECMAScript® 2025 have been implemented, including but not limited to: